osajala/Banking_database_design_assignment4/README.md

 correct or interpret malformed SQL queries.
 You will have one submission attempt for this assignment.
-It is expected that if you have questions or difficulties with any portion of this assignment that you utilize the assignment discussion board or email the GAs to gain clarity (dtsc_ga_660@eastern.edu) ● File 1: You must submit a SQL document called <LastName>_Assignment4_Part1.
+It is expected that if you have questions or difficulties with any portion of this assignment that you utilize the assignment discussion board or email the GAs to gain clarity (dtsc_ga_660@eastern.edu)

+● File 1: You must submit a SQL document called <LastName>_Assignment4_Part1.
 This document must include ALL commands required to create the banking database (the DDL).

 ● File 2: You must submit a SQL document called <LastName>_Assignment4_Part2.
 This document must include Queries 1- 7 found in part 2 of this assignment.

 ● File 3: You must submit a SQL document called <LastName>_Assignment4_Part3.
 This document must include Queries 8-12 found in part 3 of this assignment.

 ● You will submit all files to the Assignment 4 Submission link to CodeGrade.
 Failure to include all three files will result in loss of credit for any missing information as specified in the rubric.

 PART 1 Banking Database Design

 Question 1:

 Consider the bank database schema given below.
 Write the SQL DDL corresponding to this schema (i.e. the CREATE TABLE statements).
 When you are writing the DDL, make sure you do the following:

 a.
 Create the tables in the order specified in the schema.

 b.
 Use the exact names given for table names and attributes.

 c.
 Do not add or remove tables or attributes.

 d.
 For each table, assumptions have been provided regarding the attributes and relationships between them.
 The purpose of your DDL is to meet the outlined requirements by utilizing constraints and keys for data validation.
-By defining the tables, specifying appropriate data types, and enforcing constraints and keys (both primary and foreign), you should ensure that these assumptions hold true..
+By defining the tables, specifying appropriate data types, and enforcing constraints and keys (both primary and foreign), you should ensure that these assumptions hold true.

 e.
 In this database, only the data types varchar(40) and money will be used.
 Please ensure that attributes are defined with only these data types for consistency.

 f.
 By the time you have completed you will have at least one of each of the following:

 i.
 CHECK constraint

 ii.
 NOT NULL constraint

 iii.
-ON UPDATE CASCADE ON DELETE CASCADE iv.
+ON UPDATE CASCADE ON DELETE CASCADE

+iv.
 DEFAULT value constraint

 Database Schema:
 branch ( branch_name, branch_city, assets )
 customer ( cust_ID, customer_name, customer_street, customer_city )